History of the University of Hartford

-Many celebrities, heads of state, and founders of modern industry have visited campus in recent years, including President Barack Obama, who came in 2013 to speak to students, faculty, and the families of those killed in the Sandy Hook Elementary School shootings in nearby Newtown, Conn.
+Many celebrities, heads of state, and founders of modern industry visited campus in the first quarter of the new century, including President Barack Obama, who came in 2013 to speak to students, faculty, and the families of those killed in the Sandy Hook Elementary School shootings in nearby Newtown, Conn.

 In June 2017, Harrison retired as the longest serving president in University history (19 years).
 Gregory Woodward became the University of Hartford's sixth president.

 Under Woodward’s leadership, the University of Hartford launched 16 new and in-demand academic programs, including nursing, aerospace engineering, business analytics, robotics, data science, occupational therapy (MA), computer science (MA), and digital media and journalism.
 UHart has increased online offerings and created new ventures in corporate programming, professional certificates, and combined or accelerated degree programs.

 Stressing from day one on campus the importance of seeing each and every student who enrolls at UHart graduate, Woodward guided a re-dedicated and holistic commitment to the success of all students.
 The Center for Student Success opened in 2019, a new space centralizing support services and providing a home for professional academic advisors for all first-year and transfer students.
 The efforts contributed to record increases in retention rates the first year, including a 16% increase for students of color.

 Opened in fall 2021, the 60,000-square-foot Francis X. and Nancy Hursey Center for Advanced Engineering and Health Professions has transformed campus and will meet the needs of high-caliber students—and will serve as a feeder of in-demand students for local employers— for years to come.
 The building’s specialized and technology-rich facilities are getting rave reviews from both students and industry leaders.